Distance: 2.9km

 Mobile network: ok, but with a few areas where it drops out.

-Enjoyment: 8.5/10 (for the conditions I walked it in), not quite so high for a hot day.
-The path isn’t especially beautiful or fun to walk, but the waterfall is spectacular after rain, and being able to walk up to a place where you can enjoy hot coffee to warm you against the cold as well as dip your feet in a hot spring makes it extremely satisfying in cold weather.
+Enjoyment: The path isn’t especially beautiful or fun to walk, but the waterfall is spectacular after rain, and being able to walk up to a place where you can enjoy hot coffee to warm you against the cold as well as dip your feet in a hot spring makes it extremely satisfying in cold weather.
 It is also public-transport accessible which is a positive.

-Other: aim to be heading down mid afternoon in order to avoid the huge queues which form at the bus stops for the later buses – this is extra true if you go at the weekend or on a national holiday.
-Also, if you want to do more than just dip your feet in, there is a public hot spring bath you can use at Lengshuikeng, as long as you come suitably prepared.
-The opening hours are at bottom of this post.
+Other: Aim to be heading down mid-afternoon in order to avoid the huge queues which form at the bus stops for the later buses – this is extra true if you go at the weekend or on a national holiday.
+Also, if you want to do more than just dip your feet in, there is a public hot spring bath you can use at Lengshuikeng (check Google Maps for the opening hours).

 Walk 15-20 metres up from the Juansi Waterfall bus stop and you’ll reach the entrance on your right.